adhese/sdk/README.md

-			"poolPath": "<ADHESE_POOL_PATH>", // an optional path to a CDN where files for this creative can be retreived "priority": "1", // priority of this campaign "share": "0", // an optional number indicating the weight for this creative "swfSrc": "http://1.adhesecdn.be/pool/lib/96393.swf", // the URI of the primary file for this creative "swfSrc2nd": "", // URI of 2nd file
+			"poolPath": "<ADHESE_POOL_PATH>", // an optional path to a CDN where files for this creative can be retreived "priority": "1", // priority of this campaign "share": "0", // an optional number indicating the weight for this creative "slotName": "_test-site_homepage_-SKY, // the value of the prefix sl as requested "swfSrc": "http://1.adhesecdn.be/pool/lib/96393.swf", // the URI of the primary file for this creative "swfSrc2nd": "", // URI of 2nd file
 			"swfSrc3rd": "", // URI of 3rd file